 Sample sizes ranged from 1 individual case study to 3,103 respondents who provided open-ended survey responses.
-The mean sample size was approximately 134 (median=44).
+The mean sample size was approximately 134 (median = 44).
 As per protocol, the studies reported implementation experiences from the perspective of individuals with a disability, or their representative respondent.
-Implementation successes and challenges were also reported from the perspective of funding / provider organisations.
+Implementation successes and challenges were also reported from the perspective of funding/provider organizations.

-4.5.1 Participant characteristics
+6.5.1 | Participant characteristics

 Approximately 9,224 eligible people were represented in the included studies.
-Of these approximately three-quarters (73%, 6,689) were people with a disability or a family member/advocate; the remaining 27% (2,535) were paid/unpaid support or organisational staff.
+Of these approximately three-quarters (73%, 6,689) were people with a disability or a family member/advocate; the remaining 27% (2,535) were paid/unpaid support or organizational staff.
 Exact figures are not available due to inconsistent or insufficient reporting of sample sizes.
-However, when sample size outliers were excluded, the total sample was over 3,700 (66% individuals with a disability / representatives).
+However, when sample size outliers were excluded, the total sample was over 3,700 (66% individuals with a disability/representatives).
 Ages ranged from 3 to 85+ years, although children and older people without a life-long disability were excluded from the analysis, where possible.

 The mean age was 38 years (for the 11 studies in which this was reported) and more than half (56%) of the sample was female according to the 43 (62%) studies in which the gender of participants was indicated.
 Eight per cent of the sample was from an ethnic minority (28 studies provided such details, n = 6,713).
-A mix of impairments was represented in the sample including physical, cognitive/intellectual, mental health, developmental, and/or multiple/secondary disabilities.
+A mix of ple/secondary disabilities.
 Breakdown by intervention and control group (where available) can be seen in Appendix 4 (where available).